 If you exclusively express or you express 4 or more times per day, be sure to replace your valve membrane every 2 to 4 weeks.
 If you express less frequently, replace valve membranes every 8 weeks.
 Valve membranes wear down easily and lose elasticity over time, which impacts pump performance and milk output.
 Replacing the membrane on a valve solves a lot of output and performance issues.
 The membranes can even become warped, so if you see that they don’t lay at against the valve anymore, it’s time to replace them.
 Also, if you sterilise regularly (e.g. once per day), you’ll need to replace this part every 2 weeks or more often depending on use.

-Replace backflow protectors between 3 and 6 months
+Replace backflow protector diaphragms between 1 and 4 months

-The membranes within the backflow protectors stretch and lose elasticity over time, which impacts the performance of the pump.
-It is extremely important to replace backflow protectors regularly because they prevent moisture from entering the pump motor, which can cause irreparable damage to the pump.
+The diaphragms within the backflow protectors stretch and lose elasticity over time, which impacts the performance of the pump.
+It is extremely important to replace the diaphragms regularly because they prevent moisture from entering the pump motor, which can cause irreparable damage to the pump.
 If you exclusively express or you express 4 or more times per day, be sure to replace

-your backflow protectors every 3 months.
-If you use your pump less frequently, e.g. 1 to 3 times per day, you can replace this part every 6 months.
-Additionally, always replace these as soon as you see any tearing or rippling in the backflow protector membrane.
-Also, if you sterilise regularly (e.g. once per day), you’ll need to replace this part every 3 months or more often depending on use, so always be sure to check for warping or discoloration of the membrane.
+your diaphragms every month.
+If you use your pump less frequently, e.g. 1 to 3 times per day, you can replace this part every 3-4 months.
+Additionally, always replace these as soon as you see any tearing or rippling in the diaphragm.
+Also, if you sterilise regularly (e.g. once per day), you may need to replace this part more often depending on use, so always be sure to check for warping or discoloration of the diaphragm.

 The most rigorous cleaning routines are no match for the inevitable buildup of residue in the hard to reach areas of the breastshield.
 If you’re exclusively pumping or pumping 4 or more times per day, a good rule of thumb is to replace breastshields (or the piece that connects the flange to the bottle, if you’re using a 2 piece breastshield) every 6 months.
 If you pump less frequently, be sure to check